 Academic credentials: Transcript, diploma, English translation

 We require applicants’ credentials to be at least the equivalent to a four-year bachelor’s degree from a regionally-accredited U.S. institution.
 If you completed your undergraduate or graduate work at a college or university outside of the United States, you must complete a transcript evaluation.
-There are two options available to applicants in need of a transcript evaluation.
+There are three options available to applicants in need of a transcript evaluation.

 - Alternatively, St. Thomas can provide transcript evaluation for a fee of $100.
 If you choose to have St. Thomas do your evaluation, you will not receive a copy of your evaluation.
 To use St. Thomas, fill out our online form to sign up and pay for your evaluation.